vohoaidanh/AIGDetection/README.md

 ## Acknowledgments

-This repository borrows partially from the [CNNDetection](https://github.com/peterwang512/CNNDetection).
+This repository copy from the [NPR-DeepfakeDetection](https://github.com/chuangchuangtan/NPR-DeepfakeDetection).